mharcerz/microshell/README.md

 ## Created by Michał Hołubowicz
 ##### mharcerz@gmail.com

-Microshell is a shell project for linux users, implemented by me in C language as a semester project from the Operating Systems course.
+Microshell is a shell project for linux users, implemented in 2021 by me in C language as a semester project from the Operating Systems course.

 ## Features